ryankracaw/deep-learning-challenge/REPORT.md

-1. Overview of the analysis:
+1. Overview of the analysis: The Alphabet Soup foundation needed a tool to help them select applicants for funding.
+They need a binary classifier to predict whether applicants will be successful if funded by Alphabet Soup.

-2. Results:
+2. Results: I was able to achieve 75% accuracy by having three layers and keeping the 'NAME' column in.

 * Data Preprocessing
   * What variable(s) are the target(s) for your model?